kaishin/Gifu/README.md

 - The font used in the logo is [Azuki](http://www.myfonts.com/fonts/bluevinyl/azuki/)

 - Kudos to my colleague [Tony DiPasquale](https://github.com/tonyd256) for helping out with the factory methods.

+- The characters used in the icon and example image in the demo are from [Samurai Champloo](https://en.wikipedia.org/wiki/Samurai_Champloo).
+The name and characters are property of their respective owners.

 #### License